Fact-checked by the The Credit Scout editorial team

 The RMD Problem With Traditional IRAs

-The forced withdrawal requirement at age 73 can push retirees into higher brackets unexpectedly — especially when combined with Social Security income and investment dividends.
-This is called “RMD bracket creep,” and it’s a growing concern as more Baby Boomers enter their 70s with large pre-tax balances.
+Forced withdrawals at age 73 can shove retirees into a higher bracket without much warning, particularly once Social Security and investment dividends stack on top.
+People call this “RMD bracket creep,” and it’s becoming a bigger issue as Baby Boomers hit their 70s carrying large pre-tax balances.

 Key Takeaway: Traditional IRA deductions phase out for single filers at $89,000 if covered by a workplace plan.
 Mandatory withdrawals at age 73 can trigger unexpected tax bills, making Roth conversion planning essential for large pre-tax balances.